dagraham/etm-dgraham/README.md

 * If you want to use etm on  more than one computer and use Dropbox, you might want to use `~/Dropbox/etm` to have access on each of your computers.
 * If you want to separate personal and professional reminders, you could use different _home_ directories for each.
 You can run two instances of _etm_ simultaneously, one for each directory, and have access to both at the same time.

-Whatever *home* directory you choose, running etm for the first time will add the following to that folder.
+Whatever *home* directory you choose, running etm for the first time will add the following to that directory.

         etm home directory/
             backups/